 Unfortunately—and this is going to sound snobby—very few people use them correctly.
 By correctly, I mean in a biomechanically sound way that won't simply prevent injury, but will also produce the desired outcome.

 What's that outcome?
-Well, I believe that kettlebells can put you closer to whichever goal you have, including as much strength and muscle growth as you're willing to work for.
+Well, I believe that kettlebell workouts can put you closer to whichever goal you have, including as much strength and muscle growth as you're willing to work for.
 But let's start with the reason most people pick up a kettlebell: to burn fat.

 How do you use kettlebell swings correctly to hack off slabs of unwanted fatback?
 Simple: You explode with each and every single repetition.
 This applies to those other goals as well, but the swing is an especially amazing tool for fat loss—once you know how access its power.